Sage/carbon-factory/README.md

 Carbon Factory provides [Gulp](http://gulpjs.com/) tasks to help compile assets for your application.
 If you set up your project using the `prepare` command, you should already have a `gulpfile.js` using the appropriate Gulp tasks.

-To run Gulp, run it from your UI directory:
+To run Gulp, run it from your project directory:

 ```bash
 gulp